lee-lindley/app_html_table_pkg/README.md

     SELECT app_html_table_pkg.get_clob(q'!SELECT * FROM hr.departments!')
     FROM dual;

-The resulting text is enclosed with a \<div\> tag and can be added to an HTML email or otherwise included in an HTML document.
+The resulting markup text is enclosed with a \<div\> tag and can be added to an HTML email or otherwise included in an HTML document.

 While here, it turned out to be not so difficult to provide a way for you to insert your own